Poset-free Families and Lubell-boundedness: Constructing L-bounded Posets

 Figure~\ref{fig:OBO} illustrates how to obtain a uniformly L-bounded poset from the butterfly poset using Theorem~\ref{thm:onetouni}.
 Recall that the butterfly poset $\B$ is centrally L-bounded.

 We next introduce an operation that involves large intervals of posets.
-For $1\le i\le k$ let $P_i$ be a poset having a large interval $I_i$ (which may be not be unique).
-We denote by $P_1\oplus_I P_2\oplus_I\cdots\oplus_I P_k$ the sum of the posets $P_i$ where we identify the maximal element of $I_i$ to the minimal element of $I_{i+1}$ for $1\le i\le k-1$.
+For $1\le i\le k$ let $P_i$ be a poset having a large interval $I_i$ (which may not be unique).
+Let $P_1\oplus_I P_2\oplus_I\cdots\oplus_I P_k$ denote the sum of the posets $P_i$, where for $1\le i\le k-1$, we identify the maximal element of $I_i$ with the minimal element of $I_{i+1}$.
 This operation depends on the choice of the large intervals.
 However, if all $P_i$'s are L-bounded, then this poset is unique, since no L-bounded poset has more than one large interval.